redhat-ai-dev/ai-lab-template/templates/object-detection/docs/index.md

     The model provided for use with this application is licensed under the Apache-2.0 license.

-The image below is an example of what you can expect to see from your deployed application.
-This example shows the identification of various objects in the image, ranging from cats to the couch itself.
+The following image depicts an example of what you can expect to see from your deployed application.
+This example displays the identification of various objects in the image, ranging from cats to the couch itself.

 ![Example of Application](./images/object-detection.png)

 The source code for this Audio to Text application is available at [github.com/redhat-ai-dev/ai-lab-samples/tree/main/object-detection](https://github.com/redhat-ai-dev/ai-lab-samples/tree/main/object-detection).

-## **Technologies Used**
+## **Technologies used**

 This application was created with Python 3.11, and relies on [FastAPI](https://fastapi.tiangolo.com/) for HTTP communication and [Streamlit](https://streamlit.io/) to construct the entire application web interface.